davish/davi.sh/src/pages/blog/2022/12/obsidian-api-mock.md

 	- Position and task status of lists and list items
 	- Position and text of Markdown headings

 ## First Thoughts

 Mocking out relevant parts of the `Vault` API isn't that bad, but keeping a mock MetadataCache that was in sync with file contents felt like it was going to be a big pain.
 Every item in a cache entry records its location in its file, consisting of line/column information as well as the character offset.
 Writing cache entries by hand would require recording the position of every single heading and list item within the file – a single character change would have a cascading effect on the whole cache entry.

 My first thought to avoid this was just to write a simplified metadata parser for testing purposes.
 My mock API would just take in file contents and would parse out the metadata itself.
 I wasn't particularly in the mood to write a Markdown parser just for unit tests.
-A library like Remark (TODO: link) might have made this pretty easy, but that'll be a rabbit hole for another day.
+A library like [`mdast`](https://github.com/syntax-tree/mdast) might have made this easier, but that can be a rabbit hole for another day.

 ## The `FileBuilder`